stefanoborini/book-the-software-company/09-on-management.md

 - everything priority one, therefore switch context all the time
 - what is your business? don't develop things that are not your business. buy them.

+# on Jira

+I argued with myself for a long time where to put this section.
+Management, communication, or general principles.
+I decided to choose management because this tool is definitely addressed to management.

+Jira is, for better or worse, the unfortunate standard of project management tools in the industry.
+Other tools exist, but by far Jira is, if not the most common, the most commonly known.
+Unfortunately it is also deeply flawed as a tool.

+Stripped out of its poor UI, Jira is a relational database with a fancy interface to describe table views.
+It does not provide a solution for project management.
+Rather, it provides a generic tool that you can use to do project management.
+The difference may seem unimportant, but the reality is that the claimed "flexibility" of Jira masks an unwillingness by Jira's development team to create a well-researched workflow, and puts the burden on your company to devise this workflow.

+The consequences of this are:

+- Jira has no standardized workflow or terminology.
+Knowledge and use cannot be ported between companies or even departments or groups of the same company, because each company, department, or group may invent their own redundant, deceiving terminology that is meaningful only locally within the group.

+- Jira provides tons of plugins that add functionality to dialogs, boards, and issues.
+  These plugins, as well as the need to configure and setup appropriately the boards, introduce irrelevant options (that need occasional dummy data), complex and redundant workflows to create issues, misconfigured boards, incorrect or obsolete terms, teams or classifications that cannot be removed (because historically relevant) and pollute the selection dialogs.
+All of this adds even more lack of skill portability and makes extremely hard to onboard a new team member.

+- The nature of Jira as a database and boards as views mean that issue will only appear if they match a query.
+The result is that, either to misclassification or obsolescence of the board in favor of a different one after a reorganisation, entries will be forgotten, disappear, or never appear.

+- Jira has massive UI shortcomings and bugs that have been requested for years to be fixed, and are still unsolved.
+The UI is slow and counterintuitive, cluttered with confusing choices and obtuse behavior that reject your input unless you learn all its needs and workarounds and scales poorly to large number of issues.

+In other words, if before installing Jira you have one problem, that is, doing project management, when you install Jira you have three problems: managing Jira buggy interface and behavior, coming up with usage and practices to map your business to Jira's way, and manage the chaos that Jira usage eventually produces.